2018 Forms - TBD

 Experience art indoors and outdoors and challenge your imagination as you learn new ways to express your artistic talents on murals.
+You will also learn how math plays an important role in the making of great art and how the two disciplines are dependent upon each other as you express your hidden talents!
 Instructor: Jose Rivera has an Art degree from Southern Oregon University and attended Academia Latina for three years as a student.
 He has worked for the Oregon Shakespeare Festival as a set painter.
-He is a returning Academia
+He is a returning Academia Latina instructor.

 Get ready for cartoon mania as you learn how to use classic drawing techniques to create your own Manga cartoons.
 Experiment with storylines, characters and design elements as you draw your way into the wonderful fantasy world of Manga and Anime-style stories and cartoons that are uniquely your own.
 Explore techniques to draw hair, eyes, noses, mouths and facial expressions while you work with a master teacher who will guide you along the way.
 Instructor: Craig Honeycutt has a Master’s in Art Education and is a professional artist and art educator with more than twenty years teaching experience.

 Creative Writing: Cage Freee Poetry: Explore the many ways you can express yourself through art and poetry using your own life experience